 |Harbour Island Haunted House||--||0.8 mi.
 South of Central Dunmore Town|

-Even though most visitors to the area have heard about the beautiful coastline, those aren't the only way to enjoy the natural wonders available.
-Areas near Harbour Island some interesting options, including two caves.
+Although most vacationers have heard about the beautiful water and coastline, those aren't the only way to enjoy the natural wonders available.
+Areas near Harbour Island multiple choices, including a couple of caves.

 |Cave||2.9 mi.
 Southeast of Central Gregory Town|